paularmstrong/onerepo/docs/src/content/docs/api/index.md

 getAffected: (opts?) => Promise<Workspace[]>;
 ```

-Get the affected workspaces based on the current state of the repository.
+Get the affected Workspaces based on the current state of the repository.

 This is a wrapped implementation of [`builders.getAffected`](namespaces/builders/#getaffected) that does not require passing the `graph` argument.